2022 Cuban Family Code referendum: Preparations

-On 15 September 2021, the Cuban government published the draft of the new Family Code, which would legalize same-sex marriage.
-Article 61 of the draft code states that marriage is "the consensual union between two people" without specifying the sex of the couple.
-Likewise, parents are no longer defined by their sex, since Articles 30 and 31 allow same-sex adoption and explicitly grant the right of paternity to couples who use the various forms of assisted reproductive technology.
+On 15 September 2021, the Cuban government published a draft of the new Family Code, which would legalize same-sex marriage.
+Article 61 of the draft code states that marriage is "the consensual union between two people" without reference to the sex of the parties.
+Likewise, parents are no longer defined by their sex; Articles 30 and 31 provide for same-sex adoption and explicitly grant the right of paternity to couples using assisted reproductive technology.
 The new code was well received by LGBT rights associations, although they remained cautious about the success of the changes.
 On 30 December 2021, a special commission was created to organize the referendum, headed by the diplomat Antonio Machín.

-Subject to a popular consultation period from 15 February 2022, the project was criticized by some pro-LGBT activists, who argued that a fundamental right should not need to be put to a referendum.
-The government responded that it preferred to implement the changes to the law in a way that was accepted by the public, rather than being imposed by force.
-The referendum process is also taking place against the backdrop of a wave of same-sex marriage legalization in the rest of Latin America, adding to frustrations among Cuba's LGBT community regarding the slow pace of change compared to nearby jurisdictions.
+A public consultation process began on 15 February 2022.
+Some LGBT groups criticized the decision to call a referendum on the subject.
+The government responded that it preferred to implement the legislation with express public consent to avoid the perception of imposition by force.
+Several other countries in Latin America legalized same-sex marriage or civil unions in the same period, leading to protests from Cuba's LGBT community regarding the slow pace of change compared to nearby jurisdictions.

-In addition to LGBT issues, the new Family Code also includes greater protection for children and adolescents, the co-responsibility of parents in their education, and strict equality of rights between men and women.
+In addition to LGBT issues, the new Family Code also includes greater protection for children and adolescents, the joint responsibility of parents in their education, and strict equality in rights between men and women.
 The Code also guarantees minors the right not to be the object of exclusion, violence or parental neglect.

 On 6 June 2022, version 25 of the Family Code was presented, reflecting the final results of the public consultation and including modifications to 48.73% of the articles.

 Opinion polls

 Results

-The vote commenced for Cuban nationals abroad on 18 September at around 1,000 polling stations worldwide, including at Cuban embassies and consulates, and voting commenced in Cuba itself at 07:00 CDT on 25 September..
+The vote commenced for Cuban nationals abroad on 18 September at around 1,000 polling stations worldwide, including at Cuban embassies and consulates, and voting commenced in Cuba itself at 07:00 CDT on 25 September.
 Polls closed in most of the country at 18:00, though voters in line at polling locations at that time were reportedly allowed to vote.
 Certain locations in Havana and Santiago de Cuba were allowed to stay open until 20:00 due to rains from the 2022 Atlantic hurricane season.
 The results were set to be released on 30 September by the National Electoral Council.
 However, preliminary exit polls showed that a majority of voters supported the proposals.
 The abstention rate of the referendum was 26%, higher than the abstention rate for the constitutional referendums of 1976 and 2019.